 All documents containing PII shall be stored in locked cabinets when not in use.

-Any breach or suspected breach of PII shall be reported immediately to the Executive Director of the SCWDB.
+Any breach or suspected breach of PII shall be reported immediately to the Executive Director of the SCWDB and to the WIOA Title I Administrator.

 Do not use any PII as identifiers on participant file folders